faceless2/zpath/README.md

-# ZPath
+# ZPath and ZTemplate

 ZPath is a programmer-friendly syntax for searching structured objects.
 If you can navigate a filesystem and code an if-statement in C, Java or JavaScript, you already know 95% of the syntax.

+ZTemplate is a template system replacing Mustache `{{ expressions }}` with ZPath expressions.
+It's both trivial and immensely powerful.

 The grammar is universal: there's currently support for JSON, CBOR, XML and Java Collections.

-Evaluation is relative to a _context node_.

 | Path | Matches |
 | --- | --- |